Key Takeaways

 From developer feedback across the healthtech community, a few common themes appear:

-This is why many developers use Apple Health for collection but build additional infrastructure for analytics, AI, and insights.
+This is why many developers use the Apple Health app for data collection but build additional infrastructure for analytics, AI, and insights.

 If you understand HealthKit's boundaries, you can design around them smartly.